Want to take quizzes and track your credits?

 How do physicians and other staff members interact?
 A positive, respectful workplace culture means that everyone is treated fairly and valued as part of a team, regardless of title.
 In particular, it is important to have a strong alliance between the operations team and the clinical team to ensure everyone works to common goals.

 Is there a culture of work–life balance?
 The burnout epidemic has been news for years.
 Cultural expectations about vacation, charting from home, and asking for help can play a part.

 Compensation is an important part of any job, but remember that one number rarely tells the whole story.
 A position with a higher salary may actually pay less per hour once you factor in longer practice hours, poor support, and a clunky EHR.
 A high bonus potential is meaningless if the bonus is unattainable.
-And remember, taking a job that is a poor fit just for a higher salary cause cost you a lot of pain and, potentially, a costly job change in the future.
+And remember, taking a job that is a poor fit just for a higher salary will cause you a lot of pain and, potentially, a costly job change in the future.

 With all this in mind, make sure you understand what compensation you are really being offered.
 There are a few basic types of positions:

 Salaried: Many positions promise a fixed base salary; some practices may offer production-based or outcomes-based bonuses on top of this salary, while others may not have substantial room to grow beyond this base.
 Regardless of bonus potential, make sure you understand the requirements tied to the base salary: practice hours, patients per day, vacation days, etc. See how the salary compares to other listings in the area, and don't be afraid to negotiate.